juxor/afaq/markdown/secI1.md

 to be for individual liberty and opposed to inequalities of power which restrict that liberty.

-Therefore, rather than being an oxymoron, _"libertarian socialism"_ indicates that true socialism must be libertarian and that a libertarian who is not a socialist is a phoney.
+Therefore, rather than being an oxymoron, libertarian socialism indicates that true socialism must be libertarian and that a libertarian who is not a socialist is a phoney.
 As true socialists oppose wage labour, they must also oppose the state for the same reasons.
 Similarly, consistent libertarians must oppose wage labour for the same reasons they must oppose the state.
 So,